CraftAmethyst/Luminara/README.md

 # Luminara

-⚠️ Due to the fact that the author has work to do in reality, this project is temporarily suspended from updates!
-Velocity support features may be available in Arclight 1.20.1.

-⚠️ 由于作者一些现实事情要忙，此项目暂停更新！Velocity支持可能将在Arclight 1.20.1可用。
+⚠️ Due to numerous real-life commitments, the update pace of this project will be slowed down (not discontinued).

 [简体中文](/README_zh.md)